 - a.
 Recommendations concerning the contents of this Order may be forwarded to DC PP&O (POR) via the chain-of-command. - b.
-Records created as a result of this directive shall include records management requirements to ensure the proper maintenance and use of records, regardless of format or medium, to promote accessibility and authorized retention per the approved records schedule and reference (n).
+Records Management.
+Records created as a result of this Order shall be managed according to National Archives and Records Administration (NARA)-approved dispositions per reference (n) to ensure proper maintenance, use, accessibility and preservation, regardless of format or medium.
+Records disposition schedules are located on the Department of Navy/Assistant for Administration (DON/AA), Directives and Records Management Division (DRMD) portal page at: https://portal.secnav.navy.mil/orgs/DUSNM/DONAA/DRM/Records-and-Information-Management/Approved%20Record%20Schedules/Forms/AllItems.aspx.
+Refer to reference (y) for Marine Corps records management policy and procedures. - c.

-c.
 Privacy Act.
 Any misuse or unauthorized disclosure of Personally Identifiable Information (PII) may result in both civil and criminal penalties.
-The DON recognizes that the privacy of an individual is a personal and fundamental right that shall be respected and protected.
-The DON's need to collect, use, maintain, or disseminate PII about individuals for purposes of discharging its statutory responsibilities will be balanced against the individuals' right to be protected against unwarranted invasion of privacy.
-All collection, use, maintenance, or dissemination of PII will be in accordance with the Privacy Act of 1974, as amended (reference (t)) and implemented per reference (u).
+The Department of the Navy (DON) recognizes that the privacy of an individual is a personal and fundamental right that shall be respected and protected.
+The DON's need to collect, use, maintain, or disseminate PII about individuals for purposes of discharging its statutory responsibilities shall be balanced against the individuals' right to be protected against unwarranted invasion of privacy.
+All collection, use, maintenance, or dissemination of PII shall be in accordance with the Privacy Act of 1974, as amended (reference (t)) and implemented per reference (u).